Tiaro, Queensland: Geography

 The town is on the Mary River.
 It is situated on the Bruce Highway 27 km south of Maryborough and 227 km north of the state capital, Brisbane.

+The North Coast railway line enters the locality from the south-west (Netherby), passes through the town which is served by the Tiaro railway station (25.7226°S 152.5819°E), and exits to the north (Owanyilla).

 Timber and farming are the predominant industries in the Tiaro area, although the town's position on Queensland's main coastal highway also brings economic benefits.

+There are two neighbourhoods within the locality: